jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

+### Figure 9

-**Figure 9:** Network connection query used to identify suspicious outbound malware communications and command-and-control traffic.
+Network connection query used to identify suspicious outbound malware communications and command-and-control traffic.

+### References

+AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---